liu-lz/OpenPathNet/README.md

 ## Citation

-If you find OpenPathNet useful for your research, please consider citing this paper:
+If you find OpenPathNet useful for your research, please consider citing this paper **(accepted at IEEE VTC2026-Spring)**:

 **L. Liu, X. Chen, and W. Zhang, “OpenPathNet: An Open-Source RF Multipath Data Generator for AI-Driven Wireless Systems,” *arXiv preprint arXiv:2512.17286*, 2025.**